suxuekun/libpyiotcloud/_device_simulator/README.md

 1. Access the IoT portal, create an account and login.
 2. <b>Register a device</b> (Registering a device will return a unique DEVICE_ID, DEVICE_SERIAL, DEVICE_MACADD).
-3. Prepare, setup and run the device simulator using the DEVICE_ID, DEVICE_SERIAL, DEVICE_MACADD.
+3. Prepare, setup and run the device simulator using the information retrieved from #2.
    Use <b>device_simulator.py.bat</b> for Windows or <b>device_simulator.py.sh</b> for Linux/MacOS.